PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 integer, full-integer, and INT16-activation graphs from accumulating in one function frame.

+`ir.py` is the single owner of `OperatorIR` and `TensorIR` element cloning.
+The shared helpers copy every structural, axis-semantic, variable, quantization, layout, and ONNX-provenance field plus NumPy constant buffers.
+Precision wrappers retain their established normalized-layout and recursive subgraph/metadata behavior; the quantization root clone deliberately retains its legacy raw-layout, root-only, empty-metadata behavior.
+Quantization chooses that policy but no longer duplicates the complete field list, so adding ModelIR provenance cannot silently diverge across precision and quantized artifacts.

 Late precision conversion in `passes/precision.py` is differential as well.
 Constant floating DIV roots are captured from one operator-type index and each eligible DIV is replaced in graph order by an optional Cast, reciprocal Mul,